teo-tsirpanis/Recursiont/README.md

 ## Features

-* ~~__Lightweight until you need it.__ If recursion in a function does not go too deep, Recursion't will have minimal overhead.~~ Initial benchmarks have shown that on simple cases Recursion't's overhead is significant.
-Releasing the library on NuGet is delayed until they are resolved or it is realized that on real-world cases the overhead is negligible.
+* __Lightweight__ If recursion in a function does not go too deep, Recursion't will not allocate.
-* __Single-threaded.__ A common way to tackle infinite recursion is by keeping recursing in a different thread.
+* __Single-threaded__ A common way to tackle infinite recursion is by keeping recursing in a different thread.
 Recursion't runs entirely in one thread.
-* __Memory-efficient.__ Recursion't uses techniques like object pooling to keep steady-state memory allocations low.
+* __Memory-efficient__ Recursion't uses techniques like object pooling to keep steady-state memory allocations low.

 ## How to use